EUTS/Pre-RegistrationWebsite/README.md

 Project under [Dr Wadee](https://github.com/wadeehalabi)

-This system has do the following:
+This system has to do the following:

 1) Check the four year plan and the student transcipt <br>
 2) recommend a schedule for the next semester <br>